Just Joe: Cast

-Critical reception
+Reception

 The Monthly Film Bulletin wrote: "Despite simple and hard-working performances by Joan Reynolds and Leslie Randall, this film remains another lamentable example of the general ineptness of second-feature domestic comedy.
 The story is soap-opera, the pace slack and the direction lifeless.
 Michael Shepley and Jon Pertwee overplay their respective roles of peppery employer and zany research chemist in a desperate attempt to win a few laughs.
 A fight in a detergent laboratory provides a routine slapstick climax."

+Kine Weekly wrote: "The script is somewhat sudsy, but the principal players work hard, the humour is clean and the staging adequate, it'll tickle the undemanding. ...The picture, which gives the impression of being made off the cuff, lacks cohesion, but incidental situations amuse.
+Leslie Randall has his moments as Joe; Joan Reynolds is-a refreshing Sybil; Michael Shepley registers as the choleric Fowler; and Anna May Wong looks her part as Peach Blosom.
+The first half is definitely on the slow side, but slapstick puts some pep into its concluding chapters."